InfinityFreeHosting/mofh-client/README.md

     - domain: The domain name or subdomain to check.
 - getUserDomains
     - username: The vistaPanel login username (e.g. abcd_12345678).
+- getDomainUser
+    - domain: The domain name to search for.

 ### Example